obiba/opal-doc/admin/installation.rst

 **Docker**

-When using a docker-compose configuration file, the start up command is:
+When using a docker compose configuration file, the start up command is:

 .. code-block:: bash

-  docker-compose -f docker-compose.yml up -d
+  docker compose -f docker-compose.yml up -d

 Usage